Alberta Highway 2: Central and northern Alberta

 Planning is underway to convert the Queen Elizabeth II Highway between Calgary and Edmonton to a freeway.
 Near Red Deer, traffic levels are close to 50,000 vehicles per day, and Alberta Transportation begins consideration of widening to six lanes when levels exceed 30,000 vehicles per day.
 South of Airdrie, reconstruction of an existing interchange at Highway 566 is proposed, and new interchanges have been planned at Township Roads 264 and 265 to support future development in the area.
 Widening of the highway from four to six lanes between Airdrie and Crossfield is planned, and between Highway 42 and Highway 597.

 Between Edmonton and Leduc, Alberta Transportation has drafted plans to construct a dual freeway system in conjunction with a second ring road approximately 8 km beyond Anthony Henday Drive.
 The existing interchange at Highway 2A south of Leduc would be closed and reconstructed to modern standards further south.
-Between Edmonton and 41 Avenue SW, the highway would be realigned several hundred meters to the west to facilitate construction of a large interchange with the outer ring road.
+Between Edmonton and 41 Avenue SW, the highway would be realigned several hundred metres to the west to facilitate construction of a large interchange with the outer ring road.
 The existing bridges at Airport Road, Highway 19, 41 Avenue SW, and Ellerslie Road have all been constructed with sufficient width to allow for construction of two additional sets of lanes.
 In 2015, a planning study was completed outlining a new interchange at 65 Avenue in Leduc.
 In northwest Edmonton, a planned extension of Ray Gibbon Drive will bypass St. Albert from Anthony Henday Drive to Highway 2.
 Upon completion of this road, Ray Gibbon Drive would be designated as Highway 2.
 On June 1, 2020, work began on the first phase to twin Ray Gibbon Drive from 137 Avenue NW to just north of LeClair Way.
 An interchange at Cardiff Road is also planned, just south of Morinville.

 North of Morinville, Highway 2 is a lightly travelled two lane highway carrying well under 10,000 vehicles per day, but in 2012 Alberta Transportation completed a study to plan for extension of twinning from Morinville to north of Highway 18 near Clyde.
 In 2013, a study was completed analyzing possible truck bypasses of Athabasca, to the east and west of the current alignment.
 A 2010 study assessed twinning of Highway 49 from Valleyview to Donnelly, and Highway 2 from Donnelly to south of Nampa.